It’s time to go nuclear in the fight against climate change

 By nearly all accounts, nuclear is the most rapidly scalable form of carbon-free power invented.
 And, the technology is rapidly improving.
 But lingering concerns about waste and safety have kept nuclear power from staying competitive.

 Solar power has grown at a whopping 68 percent average rate over the past 10 years, but still accounts for less than 2 percent of total U.S. electricity generation.
 The 99 reactors in the U.S. generate about 10 times that amount.
-Nearly 30 nuclear facilities are set to retire in the next few years because those plants have become economically infeasible.
-That’s despite producing more than double the amount of electricity than all the solar panels in the United States combined.
+Roughly 30 nuclear facilities are set to retire in the next few years because those plants have become economically infeasible.
+(California regulators voted unanimously Thursday to shutter Diablo Canyon, the state’s last remaining plant, in 2025.)
+That’s despite these facilities producing more than double the amount of electricity than all the solar panels in the United States combined.

 “In 2016, renewables received about 100 times more in federal subsidies than nuclear plants,” Michael Shellenberger, founder of the Berkeley, California-based, pro-nuclear advocacy group Environmental Progress, wrote in an email to Grist.
 “If nuclear received a fraction of those subsidies, there would be no risk of nuclear plants closing in California or anywhere else.”